Want to send emails to groups of people from your Gmail account?

-You can also use Google Contacts to add recipients to your GMass emails instantly:
+You can also use Google’s Contacts app to add multiple recipients to your GMass email campaigns instantly:

-- Click on Contacts from your Gmail inbox.
+- Click on the Contacts app from the left sidebar of your Gmail inbox.

-- Select contacts you want to add as recipients and click the email icon.
+- Select all the contacts you want to add as recipients and click the email icon.

-- A compose window with these contacts appears.
+- A Compose window with the selected contacts appears.

 - Compose your email message and send it with GMass.

-After you’ve done this, the list (group) will be saved in your inbox, and you can send emails to these contacts instantly!
+After you’ve done this, your Gmail mailing list (group) from the Contacts app will be saved in your inbox, and you can send emails to the multiple contacts instantly!